aws/aws-nitro-enclaves-with-k8s/README.md

 ```
 kubectl logs <deployment name>
 ```
 You can find the `<deployment name>` from your terminal logs.
 In the sample terminal output above, it was **hello-deployment-7bf5d9b79-qv8vm**.
 After successful execution of this command, you will see output like this below.
-The application keeps printing "Hello from the enclave side!" message every **5** seconds.

 ```
 [   1] Hello from the enclave side!